lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 Let (n,d) be the recipient's RSA private key; see {{RFC8017}} for details, but other private key formats are allowed.

-Let C be the ciphertext received from the originator.
+Let ct be the ciphertext received from the originator.

 Let nLen denote the length in bytes of the modulus n.